Learn about the data used to calculate a property’s Flood Factor.

 Calculation of Flood Factor rankings

 That data on Flood Factor comes from the First Street Foundation Flood Model, a nationwide flood model that calculates the likelihood of a flood based on a location’s history and geographic information, such as elevation, climate, changes in the environment, proximity to water, and adaptation measures.
-At this time personal adaptation features such as raised home are not included.

 A property’s Flood Factor is determined by its likelihood of flooding and the potential depth of that flood.
 Because flood risks accumulate over time, it specifically looks at the likelihood of 1 inch of water reaching the largest home or building on a property at least once within the next 30 years.